 mGluR3 positive allosteric modulator (PAM) represents a novel promising disease-modifying strategy for neurodegenerative disorders such as Parkinson’s disease.
 Indeed, mGluR3 activation or potentiation was shown to induce in situ production of GDNF, a clinically validated neurotrophic factor involved in survival and regeneration of dopaminergic neurons.

-Domain Therapeutics has discovered and optimized a novel chemical series of NCEs showing strong mGluR3 PAM activity.
-Members of that series demonstrated proof of concept activities in multiple preclinical tests.
 This project received the support of the Michael J. Fox Foundation with three successive grants.

 A recent publication (Mittal D et al; Cancer Res.
 2014) suggests that combining an A2A-antagonist with an anti-PD1 monoclonal antibodies is able to significantly reduce metastatic burden (also demonstrated with anti-CTLA 4 and anti-TIM 3) and prolong survival in animal cancer models.
 Thanks to its proprietary technology, Domain has identified a novel chemical series of A2A-antagonists distinct from xanthines or furan-heterocycles known to be associated with metabolism issues.
 This series includes molecules with dual A2A/A1-antagonism property such as CVXL-0069, currently developed by Clevexel for Parkinson disease, as well as selective A2A-antagonists or dual A2A/A2B-antagonists that are positioned for immuno-oncology/oncology treatments.
 These new A2A-antagonists present clear differentiating points over the standard A2A-antagonists that were initially developed for CNS indications, including reduced brain penetration and A2B blocking activity, shown to reduce tumor growth, angiogenesis and metastasis.